mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-exchange-target-service-discovery.md

 Each target service object contains the following fields:

 audience
-: OPTIONAL.
-A string indicating an available audience value for token exchange, as defined in Section 2.1 of {{RFC8693}}.
+: REQUIRED.
+A string value containing an absolute URI indicating an available audience value for token exchange, as defined in Section 2.1 of {{RFC8693}}.
+Empty strings are not supported and the response MUST contain an URI.

 resource
 : OPTIONAL.
-A string or array of strings indicating available resource indicator values, as defined in {{RFC8707}}.

-At least one of `audience` or `resource` MUST be present in each target service object.
-A target service object MAY specify both `audience` and `resource`.
+A string value containing an absolute URI, or an array of string values each containing a URI, indicating available resource indicator values, as defined in Section 2 of {{RFC8707}}.
+In JSON, URI values are represented as strings.
+Empty strings are not supported.
+If present as a string, the string MUST contain a non-empty URI.
+If present as an array, the array MUST contain at least one non-empty URI string and MUST NOT be empty.
+If no resources are available for a target service, this field MUST be omitted from the response rather than including an empty string, empty array, or null value.

 scope
 : OPTIONAL.
-A space-delimited list of OAuth 2.0 scope values, as defined in Section 3.3 of {{RFC6749}}, that are available for this target service.
+A string value containing a space-delimited list of OAuth 2.0 scope values, as defined in Section 3.3 of {{RFC6749}}, that are available for this target service.
+Each individual scope value in the list MUST conform to the scope syntax defined in Section 3.3 of {{RFC6749}}.
+Empty strings are not supported.
+If the field is present, the string MUST contain at least one non-empty scope value.
+If no scopes are available for a target service, this field MUST be omitted from the response rather than including an empty string.
+The authorization server determines which scopes to return based on its authorization policy evaluation, which is implementation-specific.
+The scopes returned SHOULD be those that would be authorized in a subsequent token exchange request per Section 2.2 of {{RFC8693}}.

 supported_token_types
 : OPTIONAL.
 An array of strings indicating the token types that may be requested for this target service in a subsequent token exchange operation.
-Each string MUST be a registered token type identifier from the "OAuth Token Type Registry" as defined in Section 5.1 of {{RFC8693}}.
+Each string MUST be a valid absolute URI, as defined in {{RFC3986}}.
+Empty strings are not supported; array elements MUST contain non-empty URI strings.
+If the array would be empty or contain only empty strings, this field MUST be omitted from the response.
 If omitted, the client may use any token type supported by the authorization server.

 If no target services are available for the given subject token and client, the authorization server returns an empty array `[]`.